rubychan299/mlph_sp2020_final_project/README.md

 1. Feature Selection

-    Lasso Regression and Best Subset Selection were used for Feature selection for logistic regression
+    Lasso Regression and Best Subset Selection were used for feature selection for Logistic Regression

 2. Classification
  * Logistic Regression